fstark/icl-1501/System_Programmers_Manual.md

 The Standard Mini-Tape Record is comprised of an 8-byte label, generated by the Mini-Write Software Function, followed by 128 bytes of data.
-The 8-byte label when read into (or written from) memory resides in Page 00, locations 0308 thru 0378.
+The 8-byte label when read into (or written from) memory resides in Page 00, locations 030 thru 037.
 The first byte of the Record Header contains a sequence number.
-The sequence number is automatically checked by the Mini-Read Software Function to provide a method of automatically bypassing any nCIG" (Character in Gap).
+The sequence number is automatically checked by the Mini-Read Software Function to provide a method of automatically bypassing any "CIG" (Character in Gap).
 This sequence number may also be used to adjust search counters when utilizing the high-speed capability to locate multiple records by continuation.
 Byte-2 contains the control function.
 A value other than those specified below may be